National Museum of African American History and Culture

 2009–2016 | Washington DC

 Architect Freelon Adjaye Bond/SmithGroup

 Structural Engineer (Substructure) Silman

-This competition-winning design for a 400,000sf museum devoted to African American history and culture is a striking new addition to the National Mall in Washington DC.
+This competition-winning design for a 400,000sf museum devoted to African American history and culture is a striking new addition to the National Mall.
 The museum’s primary architectural gesture is its three-tiered exterior Corona screen wall, which is suspended from the top of the building.
-The Corona forms a continuous atrium, free of structure between the façade and the inner gallery floors, and allows daylight to filter through its patterned bronze cladding and skylights.
+The Corona forms a continuous atrium, free of structure between the façade and the inner gallery floors, allowing daylight to filter through its patterned bronze cladding and skylights.

 The above-grade building structure is entirely supported on four composite steel-and-concrete cores, creating an open lobby space that highlights its curved, custom ceiling.
 The galleries and administrative level floor framing spans between and cantilevers from the cores through vertical steel trusses and long-span plate girders.
 The below-grade structure is cast-in-place concrete, except for above the History Galleries.
 Here, long-span steel framing supports areas at grade with significant landscaping and flood loads.
 At the southern entrance to the museum is a steel framed asymmetrical canopy, known as the “Porch,” spanning over 200ft and supported by only two piers.